 Director of Family Medicine Residency Program

 Skagit Valley Hospital’s Family Medicine Residency Program is accredited by the AOA and ACOFP.

 The mission of Skagit Valley Hospital’s Family Medicine Residency is to improve health access and health status for rural, minority and underserved persons living in Washington by developing training programs for health professionals in our setting that serves those populations.
 Our program involves a mutually beneficial educational relationship between regional hospitals, clinics, providers and community health resources.

-The program is currently providing training for a total of thirteen (13) residents - between four to five osteopathic residents enrolled in the program during each training year.
+- The program is currently providing training for a total of twelve (12) residents - between four to five osteopathic residents enrolled in the program during each training year.

 Curriculum by year:

 Our Family Medicine residents have dedicated clinic space on the main Skagit Regional Health campus in Mount Vernon.

 To learn more about the Family Medicine Residency Clinic, click here

 Core Faculty for Family Medicine: